locxter/pmdrtmr-backend/README.md

 - JDK for developing Java programs.
 Install it with `sudo apt install openjdk-17-jdk`.
 - Maven for building the whole thing.
 Install it with `sudo apt install maven`.
-- NetBeans as a Java IDE.
-Install it with `sudo snap install netbeans --classic`.
 - MariaDB as a database for storage.
 Install it with `sudo apt install mariadb-server`.
+- VSCodium as universal text editor and IDE.
+Install it with `sudo snap install codium --classic`.

 ## How to use it